Gerard Beale: 2017

 In February 2017, Beale was selected in the Sharks 2017 NRL Auckland Nines squad.
-On 10 February 2017, Beale played for the World All Stars against the Indigenous All Stars in the 2017 All Stars match, starting at centre in the 34-8 loss at Hunter Stadium.
-In Round 14 against the Melbourne Storm, Beale played his 150th NRL match in the 18-13 loss at Shark Park.
+On 10 February 2017, Beale played for the World All Stars against the Indigenous All Stars in the 2017 All Stars match, starting at centre in the 34–8 loss at Hunter Stadium.
+In Round 14 against the Melbourne Storm, Beale played his 150th NRL match in the 18–13 loss at Shark Park.
 On 8 September 2017, Beale signed a 3-year deal with the New Zealand Warriors, starting in 2018.
 Beale finished his last year with the Cronulla-Sutherland Sharks with him playing in 21 matches and scoring 7 tries in the 2017 NRL season.
 On 5 October 2017, Beale was named in the 24-man New Zealand Kiwis squad for the 2017 Rugby League World Cup.
-In the Kiwis first pool match against Samoa, Beale suffered a broken leg during the second half of the Kiwis 38-8 win at Mt Smart Stadium, unfortunately ending his tournament early and to miss the early rounds of the 2018 season.
+In the Kiwis first pool match against Samoa, Beale suffered a broken leg during the second half of the Kiwis 38–8 win at Mt Smart Stadium, unfortunately ending his tournament early and to miss the early rounds of the 2018 season.

-2018 - 2020 (Warriors)
+2018 - 2020

 In 2018, Beale signed a three-year deal with the New Zealand Warriors.
 Beale made 13 appearances for New Zealand in the 2018 NRL season as the club qualified for the finals for the first time since 2011.
 Beale played in the club's elimination final loss to Penrith.

-In 2019, Beale played 12 games for New Zealand in the 2019 NRL season as the club missed out on the finals.
+In 2019, Beale played twelve games for New Zealand in the 2019 NRL season as the club missed out on the finals.
 Beale was limited to only seven appearances for New Zealand in the 2020 NRL season as the club once again missed out on the finals.
 At the end of the season he announced his retirement.

 2021

 Beale played for the Brisbane Tigers in 2021 in the Queensland's Intrust Super Cup.

 On 18 May, St. George Illawarra announced that the club had signed Beale for the remainder of the season.
 The announcement came eight months after Beale announced his retirement from the NRL.

-Beale made his return to St. George Illawarra in round 12 of the 2021 NRL season against the Wests Tigers where the club lost 34-18.
+Beale made his return to St. George Illawarra in round 12 of the 2021 NRL season against the Wests Tigers where the club lost 34–18.

+Statistics

 Controversy

-On 5 July 2021, Beale was fined $2000 by the NRL and suspended for one game after breaching the game's Covid-19 biosecurity protocols when he attended a party along with 12 other St. George Illawarra players at Paul Vaughan's property.
+On 5 July 2021, Beale was fined $2000 by the NRL and suspended for one game after breaching the game's COVID-19 biosecurity protocols when he attended a party along with 12 other St. George Illawarra players at Paul Vaughan's property.